milinddhamu/quiz-app/README.md

 ## API Integration

 The app integrates with the "https://quizapi.io/" API using the provided API key.
 API requests are made to start a quiz, retrieve questions, submit user responses, and finish the quiz.
-The API integration logic is implemented in the `utils/api.js` file.
+The API integration logic is implemented in the `index` file in the pages router. (environment variables were having some issue so api key is used as plain text)

 ## Conclusion